Galev01/hatzofen-website/deployment_documentation.md

 After configuration changes, the site was built using the SvelteKit build command.

 *   **Command:** `npm run build` (executed in the `hatzofen-website` directory).
 *   **Output:** This command compiles the SvelteKit application and outputs the static files into the `hatzofen-website/docs/` directory, as configured by the static adapter.
+The `/changelog` page is generated as a route that fetches `changelog.he.md` from the built output root.

 ## GitHub Repository and GitHub Pages Setup